-Dementia is a general term used to describe the deterioration of mental functionality, such as memory, language and judgement.
-Age is the greatest risk factor for dementia, the condition affects one in 14 people over the age of 65, and rises steeply to one in six over the age of 80.
+Dementia is a term to describe the deterioration of mental functionality, such as memory, language and judgement.
+Age is the greatest risk factor for dementia, the condition affects one in 14 people over the age of 65.
 Early onset dementia describes a range of conditions which affect memory and thinking in people under the age of 65.

 While the disease is not prevalent in people under 65, there have been cases of dementia being diagnosed in people in their 50s, 40s and even 30s.
 Due to the uncommon nature of the condition, early onset dementia can be difficult to diagnose, even when signs of early dementia are present.